 You Satisfy Me- 4 Fairly average verses with great guitar hooks, and ad nauseaum pop ending following said guitar line.
 A little reminiscent of Isolation Drills material, so again, so refreshing to hear here.

 Ate It Twice- 4 Big acoustic sounds lead into enjoyably guilty choruses that are pumped full of believable attitude.

 Two Girl Area- 4 More big acoustics with electric leads popping in and out.
 On the whole, a very poppy song with some awkwardly laid out vocal melodies.
 On the whole though, airy and enjoyable.

-North 11 AM- 2 Downwardly depressing, plodding song, that makes an attempt at the end to pick it up a bit, but ultimately continues on it’s depressed trek across the grooves.
+North 11 AM- 2 Downwardly morose, plodding song that makes an attempt at the end to pick it up a bit, but ultimately continues on its depressed trek across the grooves.
 The Weakest track of the album thus far.

 Zero Fix- 2 Buzzing, down-strokes over pounding drums.
 Cool, hard-rock guitar riff but not much else to hang your hat on.

-Psych Threat- 3 Some pretty poor choruses, but damn great verses?
-Huh.
-Choruses sound like a annoying Buzzcocks chorus, repeated over and over, but the verses are just too good.
+Psych Threat- 3 Some pretty poor choruses, but man the verses are great.
+Choruses sound like a annoying Buzzcocks b-side chorus, repeated over and over that kind of kills this from being a classic.

 Rat Trap- 2 Getting a bit silly here with this damn Rat Trap business.
 High energy rock littered with big accents, but some damn silly Pollard melodies that he takes one step too far.
 I am, however, digging that moody piano that creeps into the mix toward the end.